Pop Across the Pond: Girls Weekend in London, England

 Where to Stay in London?

-SOHO STEAL: Courthouse Hotel (5-star hotel for $965/night in October)
+SOHO STEAL: Courthouse Hotel (classic room in a 5-star hotel for $965/night in October 2024)

 If you’re looking for a swanky girls weekend in London stay with the perfect location in the heart of Soho, look no further than the Courthouse Hotel.
-Situated at the interchange of stylish Mayfair, fashionable Soho, and thespian West End, this contemporary design hotel is within walking distance of London’s finest shopping streets, typical tourist attractions, and historic theaters where style meets sophistication.
+Situated at the interchange of stylish Mayfair, fashionable Soho, and the thespian West End, this contemporary design hotel is within walking distance of London’s finest shopping streets, typical tourist attractions, and historic theaters where style meets sophistication.

 With the Liberty department store located just outside this historic Grade II former courthouse, you can shop to your heart’s content, rejuvenate in the Sanook Spa, watch films in the private cinema, or take in views of the London skyline from the rooftop terrace.
-Attentive offerings such as 24-hour room service and concierge speak to the helpful nature of the staff, and quirky surprises hide around every corner—like the BAR housing original prison cell blocks as cozy VIP rooms where you can enjoy a nightcap.
+Attentive offerings such as 24-hour room service speak to the helpful nature of the concierge, and quirky surprises hide around every corner—like the BAR housing original prison cell blocks as cozy VIP rooms where you can enjoy a nightcap.

 What to Do in London?